claraj/book_wishlist_alchemy/README.md

 ## Book wishlist with sqlalchemy

-To run app
+From root directory, to run app

 ```
-python3 wishlist.py
+python3 main.py

 ```

-To run tests with test discovery
+From root directory, to run all tests (with test discovery)

 ```
 python3 -m unittest